yourpropertyexpert/interviewkata/README.md

 4: [More complex functionality] Show the biggest of the three numbers

-5: [Refactorisation] Move the calculations into a class
+5: [Refactorisation within PHP] Move the calculations into a class

+6: [Wider Refactorisation] Dynamically add additional inputs (starting with one)

+DON'T PANIC: No-one has ever completed all of these in the interview :-)